ExaWorks/job-api-spec/specification.md

-#### Construct a job that uses all the various “knobs” of the resource and job specifications
+#### Construct a Job that Uses All the Various “Knobs” of the Resource and Job Specifications

 ```python
 import psij